 - If you are still experiencing issues accessing your approved accommodations, you may have grounds to file a formal grievance; see University Grievances (above) and considering opening a case with the Student Advocate’s Office.

-Are you a disabled student looking to register with the Disabled Student’s Program?
+Looking to register with the Disabled Student’s Program?

 - Prepare to enroll with the Disabled Students Program by gathering all of the necessary supporting documentation needed to verify your disability.

-- IMPORTANT: UHS Tang can provide disability verification for students enrolled in SHIP, and in some circumstances Counseling & Psychological Services (CAPS) can provide verification of psychological disability for students without SHIP.
+- IMPORTANT: UHS Tang can provide disability verification for students enrolled in SHIP, and in some circumstances Counseling & Psychological Services (CAPS) can provide verification of psychological disability for students without SHIP

 - Begin the Disabled Student’s Program Application Process online.